 But we don’t need to sell you on why fish are great.
 The fact that you’re here reading this means that you already have a fish tank at home and are trying to figure out how to clean it.
 And yes – you do need to clean and disinfect your aquarium.

 This is important to maintain the delicate ecosystem there if you want to keep the fish alive.
-Without further ado, here’s the ultimate guide to cleaning fish tank with vinegar.
+Without further ado, here’s the ultimate guide to cleaning a fish tank with vinegar.

 Cleaning an aquarium is a lot easier than most people think.
 There’s also something all-so therapeutic about it that makes the whole process quite enjoyable.